SteveBenz/ProgressiveColonizationSystem/README.md

    1.  (cut - sticking with the game one) Integrate with Toolbar?
    2.  (complete) Integrate with ModuleManager
    3.  (complete) Integrate with Community Resource Kit?
-   4. Integrate with Community Categories?
+   4.  (complete) Integrate with Community Categories?
    5. Integrate with Kerbal Alarm Clock?
    6.  (complete) Integrate with the other base parts mod whose name I forget?
    7.  (completish) Either reskin the stolen parts or depend on their sources and re-configure them